ehhurst/social-books/frontend/README.md

 For mac:
   First, we need to start the server
   1. Make sure you have python and flask installed on your machine
-  2. cd into backend folder
+  2. cd backend
   3. run: source venv/Scripts/activate (google suggests running source venv/bin/activate, but this didn't work for me)
   4. try to run python3 server.py
         - if you get a file not found error, try to install flask and flask_cors by running pip3 install flask and pip3 install flask_cors
   5. now you should be able to run python3 server.py and get a success message indicating that the server is running Now we need to start the client
   1. Open a new terminal
-  2. cd into frontend folder
+  2. cd frontend
   3. run npm run dev, you should get a url where the client is running

-I (emily) can't speak for the windows process, but I believe one differece would be to omit the Source command and just run venv/Scripts/activate.
+I (emily) can't speak for the windows process, but I believe one differece would be to omit the source command and just run venv/Scripts/activate.